Closed movie theaters leave void from small towns to big cities

 And on New York's Long Island, Jay Levinson, 68, is working to reopen two of his shuttered locations, including the Elwood Cinemas in Suffolk County.
 He expects to invest $250,000 of his own money into Elwood, a theater he's had for about 20 years, 19 of which he describes as "very good."

-Levinson plans to install luxury recliners.
-Tickets likely won’t exceed $10, and he anticipates there will be bargain days.
+Levinson plans to installing luxury recliners.
+Tickets likely won't exceed $10 and he anticipates there will be bargain days.
 Still, he acknowledges a mix of confidence and worry, because of rising COVID numbers, and says others wonder if he still needs three theaters.

 "People think I'm crazy," Levinson said.